An Extravagant Celtic Chariot Burial Has Just Been Discovered For The First Time In Wales

-Archaeologists have been left stunned after a local metal detectorist stumbled upon an ancient Celtic chariot burial in a field in Pembrokeshire, making the discovery the first of its kind in Wales.
+Archaeologists have been left stunned after a local resident with a metal detector stumbled upon an ancient Celtic chariot burial in a field in Pembrokeshire, making the discovery the first of its kind in Wales.

 As the Tivy-Side Advertiser has reported, archaeologists who first appeared on the scene were almost in a state of disbelief, but have since concluded that the remarkable find is indeed a Celtic chariot burial.
-The chariot was unearthed right in the middle of what has been called a “huge” and ancient Celtic settlement that is believed to date back at least 2,000 years.
+The chariot was unearthed right in the middle of what has been called a “huge” ancient Celtic settlement that is believed to date back at least 2,000 years.

 Because of the great historical importance of this discovery, the National Museum of Wales had decided to keep the location of the Celtic chariot burial a secret for the time being.
 According to Mike Smith, a member of the Pembrokeshire Prospectors, the discovery of the chariot began after Smith first noticed stray pieces of Celtic metalwork that dated back to the Iron Age.

-“My first find was a Celtic horse harness junction piece When I found it my friends said I would never top it, but the next day I went back and found the rest.”
+“My first find was a Celtic horse harness junction piece.
+When I found it my friends said I would never top it, but the next day I went back and found the rest.”

-Digging just eight inches into the soil where the harness was found, Smith soon unearthed bridle fittings made of bronze, tools and a brooch.
+Digging just eight inches into the soil where the harness was found, Smith soon unearthed bridle fittings made of bronze, tools, and a brooch.
 Despite corrosion having caused these pieces to turn green, they were still elaborately coated with red paint which had not dulled with the passing of time.

 The first ever Celtic chariot burial in Wales has been found in a Pembrokeshire field https://t.co/sfzebJrtnG pic.twitter.com/4Tll5j7WhK